Read this first if you are having trouble installing EmEditor

 No. You should unistall the new version of EmEditor before installing an older version of EmEditor.
 Failure to do so might cause some new DLL files to remain in the install directory, which can be incompatible with the older version of EmEditor.
 Before you uninstall the newer version, you should exit all EmEditor windows including the Tray Icon.
 When you uninstall the new version, you will be asked to keep all the settings.
 Selecting YES will keep all the settings that may be used in the older version of EmEditor.
 If you are asked to restart Windows during the installation, you should restart Windows.

-EmEditor Professional does not change the text file icon from Windows system icon any more.
-If you prefer one of EmEditor’s icons for text files, run EmEditor, select Customize on the Tools menu, select the File tab, click the Associate with EmEditor button.
-Select the “txt” icon in the list, click the Properties button, enter emedres.dll file in EmEditor folder (usually C:\Program Files\EmEditor\emedres.dll) in the Sample Icon from This File text box, and select the txt icon in the Current Icon list box.
+To change the associated icon, run EmEditor, select Customize on the Tools menu, select the File tab, click the Associate with EmEditor button.
+Select the “txt” icon in the list, click the Properties button, and select the icon you want to use.

 EmEditor does not run.